bensons/open-o-formation/governance-open-issues.md

 #### \[Fee Structure\]
 - Service Provider membership discounts
-	- Consensus on having the same fee straucture for service providers
+	- Consensus on having the same fee structure for service providers
 - Number of FTE commitments
 	- Consensus not to specify FTE commitments in the membership agreement